rahulgauli/TheCookPipeline/README.md

 # Why Should you be Afraid?
+Cloud Architecture Resiliency

 **Let's Achieve 99% Resiliency:** 😀, **I call This the CookPipeline**